keyvanfatehi/Diont-for-Android/README.md

-# Diont-for-Java
+# Diont-for-Android
-Easy Service Discovery on Local Networks from Java or Android
+Easy Service Discovery on Local Networks Android

+Currently only implements listening and not advertising.
+Not because of technical limitation but because I don't need it.